 Businesses deal with an enormous amount of data every day.
 Nonetheless, if the enterprise is unable to connect and tap into that vital information, it will not generate much.
 The circumstances are such that you are preventing your own enterprise from getting value from the data that you have.
-Thus, accessing the immense potential of the data and timely sharing the insights are immensely important.
+Thus, accessing the immense potential of the enterprise data and timely sharing the insights are immensely important.
 This is where Microsoft Power BI is invaluable and advantageous.
 It aids in the task of data visualization and timely sharing.
-In this blog, let me take you through some of the top 4 use cases of Power BI that you can use in your business to help it flourish.
+In this blog, let me take you through some of the top 4 use cases of Power BI that you can use in your enterprise to help it flourish.

 What is Power BI?